philrud/istio.io/content/about/notes/1.1/index.md

 ## Policies and telemetry

 - **Policy Checks Off By Default**.
-Policy checks are now turned off by default which improves performance for most customer scenarios.
+Changed policy checks to be turned off by default which improves performance for most customer scenarios.
 TBD: LINK

 - **Kiali**.
 [Kiali](https://www.kiali.io) replaces the [Service Graph addon](https://github.com/istio/istio/issues/9066) and provides